 Advanced Certificate in Liberal Arts

-The Advanced Certificate in Liberal Arts program provides a foundation for lifelong learning in liberal arts and can often be taken as part of a degree program.
-Enjoy an opportuntiy to study in three designated Arts and Science program areas: humanities (including English), social sciences and science.
-The emphasis in this program is on third- and fourth year (upper-level) curriculum.
+The Advanced Certificate in Liberal Arts program provides a foundation for lifelong learning in liberal arts.
+It can be taken as part of a degree program.
+Enjoy an opportuntiy to study in three designated Arts and Science areas: humanities (including English), social sciences and science.
+The emphasis in this program is on third- and fourth-year (upper-level) courses.